undrxcoin/undrxcoin/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the skrtd tests manually, launch src/test/test_skrt .
+To run the undxd tests manually, launch src/test/test_undx .

-To add more skrtd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more undxd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the skrt-qt tests manually, launch src/qt/test/skrt-qt_test
+To run the undx-qt tests manually, launch src/qt/test/undx-qt_test

-To add more skrt-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more undx-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.